DragonBones/DragonBonesCPP/Cocos2DX_3.x/README.md

     * Check for additional legacy source folders and file residues that cause redefinition and recommend that you delete all old source folders and files before upgrading.
     * Check and update all compilation paths in you compilation config file.
     * Check other compilation errors that may result from folders or files name change.
+* In Xcode:
-* In Xcode: Add Files To "project" > Options > Added folders: Create groups > Add to targets: "all"
+    * Add Files To "project" > Options > Added folders: Create groups > Add to targets: "all"
 * Use [rapidjson/msinttypes](../3rdParty/rapidjson/msinttypes) headers only with Microsoft Visual C++ compilers.
 * Cocos2dx also include rapidjson, if you use the cocos2dx related json function, make sure only include rapidjson once time.
-* If compiler can not find headers, add Classes to project Header Search Paths, make sure project structure like this:
+* If compiler can not find headers, add Classes to project Header Search Paths.
+* Make sure project structure like this:
 ```
+Your project
-Classes (Include Path)
+    |-- Classes
         |-- rapidjson
             |-- ...
         |-- dragonBones
+            |-- animation
+            |-- armature
+            |-- ...
+            |-- cocos2dx
+            |-- ...
+    |-- Resources
         |-- ...
 ```